bhryanh/idealista-scraper/README.md

 ```

 If successful, you should see:
+- ✅ Monitor service initialization
+- ✅ Email service initialized (if enabled)
-- ✅ MongoDB connection confirmation
+- ✅ MongoDB connection (if enabled)
-- ✅ Twilio client initialization
 - 📊 Scraping results
-- 📱 WhatsApp notification (if new apartments found)
+- 📧 Email notification (if new apartments found)

 ## Output

-The scraper generates two files:

-- `apartments.json`: JSON format with all listing data
-- `apartments.csv`: CSV format for spreadsheet applications

-Each listing includes:
+The scraper displays results in the console with details including:
 - Title
 - URL
 - Price
 - Number of bedrooms
 - Area (square meters)
 - Tags (e.g., pets allowed)

+When monitoring is enabled with email notifications, you'll receive beautifully formatted HTML emails with clickable links to view apartments directly.

 ## Development